We replace tie rod ends when there is play in the ball joint or when the end itself is deformed.

 Unscrew the end from the tie rod.

-While unscrewing the tie rod end, count the turns so that when installing the end, screw it in The same number of revolutions.
+While unscrewing the tie rod end, count Turn the wheel end to tighten it the same number of turns when installing it.

-Install the tip.
+Install the end.
 If necessary, check the wheel alignment.